gauravshetty90/POV-Display-Arduino-RPi-PicoW/README.md

 # POV Display (Persistence of Vision)

 This project demonstrates a Persistence of Vision (POV) display designed using Arduino code and C++ libraries.
 The hardware setup includes a Raspberry Pi Pico W and Neopixel LEDs.
 The POV display creates the illusion of a continuous image by rapidly flashing LEDs in a specific sequence.
-This repository contains all the necessary code, schematics, and documentation to recreate the project.
+This repository contains all the necessary code, and documentation to recreate the project.

 ## Features
 - Arduino code for controlling the POV display